THE BOARD OF DIRECTORS

 Orabank is committed to reforming the group’s governance to ensure the creation of more synergies, better performance management, regulatory compliance and the achievement of sustainable development commitments.

-Make-up of the Board of Directors
+Observers to the Board of Directors of Oragroup:

-Benoit LAGENTE, Representative of PROPARCO
+• Benoit LAGENTE, PROPARCO representative

-Workings of the Board of Directors
+Functioning of the Board of Directors

 Directors’ ethical values